If your job has something to do with data, chances are you already are using Informatica products. Or will be.

 No one likes generic "experts".

 With that being said, let’s see how to structure your resume to reflect your expertise.
+We need the right resume sections, represented in a resume layout that will look professional and will make your resume stand out from the rest.

 What makes a great Informatica header